habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Meta-data

 In Wakame-vdc's context, meta-data usually refers to information that is passed to [[instances|Jargon-Dictionary#Instance]] when they start.
-It includes for example the instance's ip addresses, network host name and thrusted public keys.
-Meta-data is usually delivired as files on an extra (tiny) hard drive.
+It includes for example the instance's IP addresses, network host name and thrusted public keys.
+Meta-data is usually delivered as files on an extra (tiny) hard drive.

 ## N